 Note: Interested City of Melbourne residents need to complete a pre-screening checklist online to verify all required information before they start the application process.
 The city is currently accepting applications.
 For more information, please call 321-608-7530.

 - The Emergency Rental Assistance Program (ERAP) provides a one-time benefit to assist with one month’s rent to Miami-Dade County low and moderate income households experiencing financial hardship as a result of the COVID-19 pandemic.
+The amount of rental assistance you receive will depend on the amount of unpaid rent.
+You may be eligible to receive up to three months of rental assistance, but no more than $5,000 in total.
 To learn more, please click here.
-Applications will be available online starting July 14th.

 - Miami-Dade County's Unlawful Retaliation Against Employees Ordinance